VladVen/git-issue/README.md

 ---
 ## 3. Merge conflict
 Merge conflicts in git happen, when two branches were changed on the same line or in the same content of a file before a merge.
 If you just extend a file or append something, git usually just figures it out by itself.
 You next task is to merge `master` to the target `merge-conflict` branch and fix all conflicts

+---
+## 4. Merge request
+A merge request (MR) is a request from someone to merge in code from one branch to another.
+In this task you need to create a new branch, name is up to you.
+Then add a new file named `index.html` and push those change to the remote.
+Use [this](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html) guide to create MR